 Composer, Henry W. Cary (original date unknown)

-Edited by David Brian Williams © Copyright 2012
+Edited and arranged by David Brian Williams © Copyright 2012

 The edited version is dedicated to the Bloomington-Normal Community Concert Band

 The Sangamon River and "The Land of Lincoln" are bound in Illinois history and legend.
 Sangamon River country starts in McLean County, southeast of Bloomington, and meanders down through Decatur, Springfield, and joining the Illinois River just east of Beardstown, Illinois.
 Lincoln spent his early Illinois years growing up along the Sangamon, running flat boats on the Sangamon, Illinois, and Mississippi rivers, and later, his activity as a circuit court lawyer took him throughout Sangamon River country.